-After seeing an astonishing amount of wildlife in the Northern and Southern Pantanal, there was still one species that kept evading us – the Maned wolf.
+After seeing the astonishing amount of wildlife in the Northern and Southern Pantanal, we still had one unique animal on our wishlist – the Maned wolf.
 Despite its large size, the Maned wolf is a shy and secretive animal that is incredibly difficult to see in the wild.
 Thankfully there is one spot in Brazil that a pair of wild Maned wolves visits most nights.

 In this post

 - 5 Walking trails at Santuario do Caraca

 Caraca Sanctuary or Santuario do Caraça in Portuguese, is an unusual destination.
 It is as much a place of spiritual pilgrimage as it is a nature sanctuary.
 Established in 1774 by a Portuguese monk Brother Lourenço, Caraça has been later converted into a seminary that served as an important Catholic educational institution for 148 years, until the school burned down in 1968.

 The repairs to the school building were deemed too expensive, and the authorities decided to preserve the site as a place of cultural heritage and religious pilgrimage.
 Today, the sanctuary is jointly managed by various agencies including the Catholic Institution, Natural Heritage Private Reserve, and Brazilian Cultural Heritage.
 There is something for everyone at Caraca.

 The architectural complex at Caraca consists of a neo-Gothic church bookended by the side wings of a two-story Baroque-style building that houses the living quarters, the two dining halls and various other facilities.
 The ruins of the old college are now a museum that you can visit on request.